-Your dentist uses a cheek retractor to expose your teeth for more careful whitening.
-Then your mouth is dried and resins barrier is applied on your gingiva and all cervical area between gums and teeth to prevent the gel form touching your gums and causing irritations.
+- Step 3: Your dentist uses a cheek retractor to expose your teeth for more careful whitening.
+Then your mouth is dried and resin barrier is applied on your gums between your teeth to prevent the gel from touching your gums and causing irritations.

-The highly concentrated hydrogen peroxide is applied on your teeth.
+- Step 4: The highly concentrated hydrogen peroxide is applied to your teeth.
 The bleaching agent is usually around 30% to 35% hydrogen peroxide.

-Dentist can use high intensity light-activation to activate bleaching material.
-It is said to speed up the process and facilitates teeth whitening.
+- Step 5: The dentist can use UV light to activate the bleaching material.
+This will speed up the process and facilitate teeth whitening.

-The hydrogen peroxide bleaching gel is left on teeth for approximately 40 minutes or one hour.
-If the same application is needed in that same appointment, the gel is removed after 15 to 30 minutes and reapplied again.
+- Step 6: The bleaching gel is left on your teeth for approximately 40 minutes or one hour.
+If another application is needed, the gel is removed after 15 to 30 minutes and reapplied again.

-Your dentist uses a high-suction tip to remove the gel.
-Teeth are rinses with mild warm water.
-Then resins barrier is removed.
+- Step 7: Your dentist uses a high-suction tip to remove the gel.
+Teeth are rinsed with mild warm water.
+Then resin barrier is removed.